An Amazing 14-Vehicle Light Painting in a Garage Condo

 Well, we finished with the intended project pretty late that night - actually, it was the following morning!
 At around midnight, I sent Josh and Brandie home.
 Josh had to be back on-site in just a few hours, and they had at least a 45 minute drive just to get home to bed!

 I put the finishing touches on the first project after they left.
 Then, I had a decision to make.
-Do the second version, or go to my hotel and get to bed?
+I already had the camera set up, so, should I light paint the second version, or go to my hotel and get to bed?
 You probably know what I decided to do!

 When I put the finishing touches on this one, I did a long exposure to see with the sky had going for it.
 Well, the sunrise was in its very early stages, and it looked amazing!
 That's what can happen in the longest days of the year in Wisconsin!